Patrol Problem Solving Unit

 The BNI Unit found its success by combining community outreach and non-traditional crime eradication methods with traditional patrol tactics.
 In an effort to balance efficiency with effectiveness, the police department decided to merge the two units into the new Patrol Problem Solving Unit.

-The Patrol Problem Solving Unit consists of (pictured left to right) Officer Brent Kelley, Officer Jody Jones, Sergeant Jason Dix, Officer DJ Pruitt, and Officer Adam Vanderveer.
+The Patrol Problem Solving Unit consists of Sergeant Jarred Barnes, Officer Brent Kelley, Officer Jody Jones, Officer DJ Pruitt, and Officer Adam Vanderveer.